Social Media Policy

 By participating, contributors agree to uphold these guidelines.
 Violations of our policy may result in the removal of posts and/or blocking the user from our accounts.

-While we take great care to moderate user-generated content, please report any inappropriate usage to juanm@latnet.org
+While we take great care to moderate user-generated content.
+If you see any inappropriate behavior from outside actors on Latino Network social media, please report it to communications@latnet.org.

 The appearance of external links on this site does not constitute an official endorsement on behalf of Latino Network.